ailur-archives/burgerauth/README.md

 # Burgerauth

-Burgerauth is a free-and-open-source OAuth2 server.
+Burgerauth is a free-and-open-source OAuth2/OIDC (or as I've taken to calling it, OAuth2 + OIDC) server.

 ## Ok, that's great, how do I host my own instance?